Gul-Rehman/weather-app/README.md

           	WEATHER_API_KEY=464d692074f54bd4be3152025240505

-> Then on backend project run the followind command
+> Then on backend project run the followind command :
 	          node index

-> After successfully running the backend , go to frontend folder and run the following command
+> After successfully running the backend , go to frontend folder and run the following command:
 	          npm start

 then the project will get started